practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/02 - functional languages/Erlang: Gleam on vm BEAM/README.md

 $
 ```

+Install this package: _$ gleam add simplifile_ to make the Gleam programs run.

 ### Type checking

 > Gleam has no null, no implicit conversions, **no exceptions**, and always performs full type checking.
 If the code compiles you can be reasonably confident it does not have any inconsistencies that may cause bugs or crashes.